|European Journal of Medical Case Reports|

 Manuscripts should be prepared by using a word processor software.
 It should be double-spaced.
 Insert continuous line numbers and page numbers throughout the text to facilitate reviewing process (For MSWORD, go to LAYOUT tab and select Line Numbers and apply to the whole document).
 Please number each page accordingly.
 Manuscripts should be organized as follows: Title page, Abstract and Keywords, Text with the following sections: Background, Case Presentation, Discussion, Figure legends, References.

 Authors should upload separate files for the title page and the manuscript (i.e. title page, abstract, text, figure legends and references).
 This applies to the original version of the manuscript and any revised versions.
 Due to figure file size constraints, you should submit separate files for figures also.
 The location of Figures should be indicated in the text.
-EJMCR CARE checklist must be submitted along with your submission of case reports (see at the bottom of this page).
+EJMCR CARE checklist must be submitted along with your submission of case reports (see the DOWNLOAD section at the bottom of this page).

 It is recommended that authors use spell-check function (American English) in all files before submission.